 At the most basic level, dietary choices and a lack of movement affects your productivity and mental clarity and can have major implications for the quality of work you put forth on a daily basis.
 While sugar consumption is on the decline, it’s still a problem.
 Studies have shown that a diet high in added sugar lowers the production of a brain chemical known as brain-derived neurotrophic factor (BDNF), a substance that influences the formation of new memories and learning.
 Sugar also has been shown to worsen mood disorders, such as depression.

-If you'd like to learn more about how HEAL helps companies address facilitate a healthier workplace from a holistic standpoint, click here to get in touch.
+If you'd like to learn more about how HEAL helps companies address facilitate a healthier workplace from a preventative standpoint, click here to get in touch.